tbttin/notes/makes/gnu-make-manual.md

 [#Execution]

-### Using One Shell {#One-Shell}
+### Using One Shell

 - There are generally two situations where this is useful:

   + First, it can improve performance in makefiles where recipes consist of many command lines, by avoiding extra processes.

   + Second, you might want newlines to be included in your recipe command (for example perhaps you are using a very different interpreter as your SHELL).

 -  If the `.ONESHELL` special target appears anywhere in the makefile then *all* recipe lines for *each* target will be provided to a single invocation of the shell.

    Newlines between recipe lines will be preserved.